sachinsenal0x64/hifi-tui/README.md

 > We DO NOT encourage piracy and Made for purely educational purposes.

-> You can access our rest api & tui for free if you want to self-host then need tidal subscription.
+> You can access our rest api for free if you want to self-host then need tidal subscription.

+> TUI is plug & play also you can add your own tidal account by default its have our API so you can access for free

 <br>